hyperoslo/playbook/YOU_GOT_HIRED.md

 The best thing to do is make a list of apartments you like and run them by someone who speaks Norwegian (like, you know, us) just to make sure you aren't signing up for a nudist community or anything.
 We recommend getting in touch with a few landlords by telephone or e-mail prior to arriving here and arranging some viewings so you can see them for yourself.
+We'll have a SIM card ready for you when you arrive so you don't drive yourself into bankruptcy.
 Your first week here is on us, and we'll get you a nice room at a hotel right by the office while you get your things in order.